DevonWieczorek/React-Wordpress-Microsite/README.md

 ```

 #### Usage:
-Plugins will be required to export 1 high order component from their root (`index.js`).
+Plugins will be required to export 1 main plugin component from their root (`index.js`).
 Their directory will be added to the plugins directory.
 The plugin must be exported from `plugins/index.js` in order to be connected.